 The success of the company's business is dependent on strong, long-term client relationships and on its reputation for responsiveness and quality.
 As a result, if a client is not satisfied with the company's services or products, its reputation could be damaged and its business adversely affected.
-Allegations by private litigants or regulators of improper conduct, as well as negative publicity and press speculation about the company fails to meet its contractual obligations, it could be subject to legal liability, which could adversely affect its business, operating results and financial condition.
+Allegations by private litigants or regulators of improper conduct, as well as negative publicity and press speculation about the company, whatever the outcome and whether or not valid, may harm its reputation.
+In addition to harm to reputation, if the company fails to meet its contractual obligations, it could be subject to legal liability, which could adversely affect its business, operating results and financial condition.